Homegrown peas are one of the most popular allotmenteer crops.

 Read on for gardening tips to help you get the best harvest of this flavoursome legume…

-The Ideal conditions for Sowing Peas
+The Ideal Conditions for Sowing Peas

 Most peas can be sown directly outdoors from March to June where the temperature is likely to exceed 10°C. On the other hand, Early Peas such as Meteor can be sown either in October/November or January/February indoors or outdoors, under cloches.